 Create a Java Project in Eclipse, and copy jars folder in spark directory to the Java Project, SparkMLlib22.

-4. Add Jars to Java Build Path
+4. Add Apache Spark jars to the Eclipse Java Build Path

 Right click on Project (SparkMLlbi22) -> Properties -> Java Build Path(3rd item in the left panel) -> Libraries (3rd tab) -> Add Jars (button on right side panel) -> In the Jar Selection, Select all the jars in the ‘jars‘ folder -> Apply -> OK.